Superphysics Superphysics

 But these laws were so little respected in Narbonne Gaul, that they looked upon the legal duel as a privilege of the Goths†.

-The Lombards who conquered Italy, after the Ostrogoths had been destroyed by the Greeks, introduced the custom of judicial combat into that country; but their first laws gave a check to it.
+After the Greeks destroyed the Ostrogoths, the Lombards who conquered Italy introduced the custom of judicial combat in Italy.
+But their first laws gave a check to it.

 On the one hand, the clergy were pleased to see, that in all secular affairs, people were obliged to have recourse to the altar and on the other, a haughty nobility were fond of maintaining their rights by the sword.